joerg-rueggeberg/100-days-of-code-overview/README.md

 # 100-days-of-code-overview
 - Language: Python
 - Started:  21.12.2021
-- *Currently: Day 39 -  Flight Deal Finder - Capstone Project*
+- *Currently: Day 41 -  Web Foundation - Introduction to HTML*
 - Source:   100 Days of Code - The Complete Python Pro Bootcamp for 2021 (London App Brewery)

+## Day 039/040: Flight Deal finder/ Flight Club
+Capstone Project

+Learned:
+- more about using more complex API
+- more about using Google Sheets

 ## Day 038: [Workout Tracking](https://github.com/joerg-rueggeberg/38-workout-tracking-w-google-sheets) using Google Sheets
 Learned about: